the-other-mariana/the-other-mariana/README.md

 ## Welcome :wave:

-Hi, I'm Mariana, always with short hair and glasses.
+Hi, I'm Mariana.
 I use GitHub to talk to myself and keep an order in my code.

-My favorite branches from Computer Science are:
+My interests regarding Computer Science are:

 - Computer Graphics
 - Computational Geometry